Altınözü: Demographics

-The district has a population of 52,819, out of which 7,379 live in the town of Altınözü.
+The district has a population of 60,344 (2022).
 There is also a refugee camp called the Altinozu Camp that houses 1,350 Syrian Sunnis who have fled the Syrian civil war.
 The population of the district is mostly Muslim with an Antiochian Greek Orthodox (also known as Rûm Orthodox) Christian community encompassing two churches in the capital of the district and the entirely Christian village of Tokaçlı.